All Words > Eventuate

 Did you Know?

 “Eventuate” is a verb indicating actions that become necessary or inevitable as a result of other things occurring.
 Generally speaking, no one plans to eventuate an action.
-Instead, they may plan other actions and recognize those actions will eventuate further outcomes.
+Instead, they may plan other actions and recognize that those actions will eventuate further outcomes.
 For example, a school district that plans to admit more students knows that will eventuate in changes to both classroom sizes and cafeteria demands.
 As a result, aiming for one goal often requires planners to consider which other things will be eventuated as they achieve that goal, and planning for those outcomes as well.

 illustration Eventuate